 “We will win this election,” said Harris as she stood in front of a blue “Harris- Walz” sign, flanked by the U.S. and California flags.
 “And we do not have a day to waste.”

-In attendance was a long roster of elected officials including California Attorney General Rob Bonta, Lt.
+In attendance was a long roster of elected officials, including California Attorney General Rob Bonta, Lt.
 Gov. Eleni Kounalakis and Rep. Barbara Lee — and other civic and business leaders, like Giants President Larry Baer and former Walt Disney CEO Jeffrey Katzenberg.
 Katzenberg is a co-chair of Harris’ campaign.

-Harris acknowledged Newsom and Breed from stage, as well as Reps.
+Harris acknowledged Newsom and Breed from the stage, as well as Reps.
 Barbara Lee and Jared Huffman — and Oakland congressional candidate Lateefah Simon, who’s running for Lee’s seat.

 Sponsored